-Each of the 38 bedrooms is individually designed, with antique wicker and bone inlay furniture, deep armchairs, textured sisal rugs, and patterned wallpaper, and with balconies with glorious views over the Arabian sea.
+Each of the 38 bedrooms is individually designed, with antique wicker and bone inlay furniture, deep armchairs, textured sisal rugs, patterned wallpaper, classic Newgate clocks and with balconies with glorious views over the Arabian sea.

 The bathrooms are equally fabulous, with Indian-inspired coloured cement tiling, vintage mirrors and marble fittings, and a full set of Cowshed products in each.

 The same eclectic style continues throughout the members’ areas in the House.
 It’s all woods and teals and groovy lamps, Rajasthani fabrics and patterned upholstery – everything is cushioned and comfy and homely.

 The eighth-floor is the main members’ space, with high ceilings, cut-glass chandeliers, antique teak floors and a bar in the centre of the room.
 The space flows out onto picturesque outdoor balconies with views out over the sea and city on either side.